-(1) Lot Size Standards.
-Lot size shall be consistent with the requirements of CCC 18.16.070.

-(2) In an EFU zone, the minimum setback of a dwelling residence or habitable structure shall be 100 feet from a property line.
-If a parcel in the EFU zone is nonbuildable as a result of the dwelling habitable structure setback requirements, the reviewing authority commission may consider a variance in accordance with CCC 18.164 conditional use application from the land owner to adjust the setback requirements to make the parcel buildable.

-(3) The minimum setbacks for all accessory structures are:
+- (1) Lot Size Standards.
+Lot size shall be consistent with the requirements of CCC 18.16.070. - (2) In an EFU zone, the minimum setback of a residence or habitable structure shall be 100 feet from a property - (a) Front yard setback shall be - i) 20 feet from the property line, for a property fronting on a local minor collector or marginal access street. - ii) 30 feet from a property line fronting on a major collector ROW. - iii) 80 feet from an arterial ROW unless other provisions for combining accesses are provided and approved by the county. - (b) Each side setback shall be a minimum of 20 feet from property line, except corner lots where the side yard on the street side shall be a minimum of 30 feet. - (c) Rear setback shall be a minimum of 25 feet from property line. - (d) If a parcel in the EFU zone is nonbuildable as a result of the habitable structure setback requirements, the reviewing authority commission may consider a variance in accordance with CCC 18.164 conditional use application from the land owner to adjust the setback requirements to make the parcel buildable. - (3) The minimum setbacks for all accessory structures are:

-(a) Front yard setback shall be 20 feet for property fronting on a local minor collector or marginal access street, 30 feet from a property line fronting on a major collector ROW, and 80 feet from an arterial ROW unless other provisions for combining accesses are provided and approved by the county.

-(b) Each side yard shall be a minimum of 20 feet, except corner lots where the side yard on the street side shall be a minimum of 30 feet.

-(c) Rear yards shall be a minimum of 25 feet.
 (Ord.
 309 § 2 (Exh.
 C), 2019)